preignition/ida-screen-documentation/resources-edit-full-survey-toolbar/advanced-mode.md

 Advanced features include:
 -  Applying automated scoring to questions
 -  Applying logic.
 For instance to show or hide a question depending on the answer to another question
+-  Defining how a survey is reviewed

+Click the toggle to find out more about advanced features.